jeffspence/fastDTWF/README.md

 Tools to compute likelihoods under the discrete-time Wright-Fisher model.

 This package is meant to be used as an API.
-Install the package and then import wfmoments and use the functions to compute population and sample likelihoods under equilibrium and non-equilibrium demographies.
+Install the package and then import fastDTWF and use the functions to compute population and sample likelihoods under equilibrium and non-equilibrium demographies.